kubenow/KubeNow/docs/getting_started/bootstrap.rst

   OS_AUTH_VERSION

 - You added your workstation's public ssh key in your tenancy
-- You created a private network to boot your cluster nodes on, with a router that connect's it to the external network
+- You created a private network with a router that connect's it to the external network (for building the Packer image)
 - You have a floating IP quota that allows to allocate a public IP for each master and edge node (at least 2 in total)
 - You have a Ubuntu 16.04 (Xenial) image in your tenancy
 - You set up the default security group to allow ingress traffic on port 80 and port 22